XtraKrispi/the-power-of-purity/slides.md

 ## Some syntax

-Functions signatures are written like this:
+Function signatures are written like this:
 ```haskell
   add :: Int -> Int -> Int
 ```